- Keep user preferences

 - Store information for things like shopping carts

 The most effective way to do this is to disable cookies in your browser.
-Consult the Help section of your browser.
-Or take a look at the About Cookies website which offers guidance for all modern browsers.
+Consult the Help section of your browser, or take a look at About Cookies which offers guidance for all modern browsers.

 Cookies in use

 Google Analytics (Performance)

 We use Google analytics to track which pages are most popular, so we can focus on these areas to give you a better user experience.